RIKEN-RCCS/lens3/v1/doc/design.md

 used to decide whether to stop a MinIO instance.

 A __us:uid__ is an access timestamp of a user.
 It is just a record.
-It is to check inactive users.
+It is used to find out inactive users (no tools are provided).

 ### Monokey-Table (DB=4)